Pylons/akhet/docs/architecture.rst

 You can return other HTTP errors the same way: ``HTTPNotFound``, ``HTTPGone``, ``HTTPForbidden``, ``HTTPUnauthorized``, ``HTTPInternalServerError``, etc.
 These are all subclasses of both ``Response`` and ``Exception``.
 Although you can raise them, Pyramid prefers that you return them instead.

-If you intend to raise them, you have to do two extra things.
-One, define an exception view for each one that returns the exception object itself (``request.exception``).
-Two, if you want to be compatible with Python 2.4 and 2.3, do ``raise HTTPNotFound().exception()`` rather than raising the instance directly.
-HTTP exceptions are new-style classes which can't be raised in Python 2.4 or 2.3.
-See the Views chapter in the Pyramid manual for details on exception views and raising HTTP exceptions.
+If you intend to raise them, you have to define an exception view that receives the exception argument and returns it, as shown in the Views chapter in the Pyramid manual.
+(On Python 2.4, you also have to call the instance's ``.exception()`` method and raise that, because you can't raise instances of new-style classes in 2.4.)
+A future version of Pyramid may have an exception view built-in; this would conflict with your exception view so you'd need to delete it, but there's no need to worry about that until/if it actually happens.

 Pyramid catches two non-HTTP exceptions by default, ``pyramid.exceptions.NotFound`` and ``pyramid.exceptions.Forbidden``, which